LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 After adding, visit the LoginRadius Auth Page either by visiting [locahost:4200](http://locahost:4200) and log out.
 Or using the command `lr demo`.
 You will find the new login method added.

 ![alt_text](add_login_method.png "Added Facebook as an loginmethod")

+### Contributing to LoginRadius CLI

+The [LoginRadius CLI](https://github.com/LoginRadius/lr-cli/) is opensourced in the [LoginRadius Organization](https://github.com/LoginRadius)  and you can contribute to it if you find any bugs or improvement by following the contributing guidelines.
+You can also checkout our [open source page](https://www.loginradius.com/open-source/) if you wish to contribute more in LoginRadius.

 ### Your Take